- Published on

 }

-It is used for controller initialization code.
-This function is called only once, once all the bindings of the component have been established and before they are established in their children.
-Angular 2 has the ngOnInit method which will serve us for the Angular 1.x transition.
+This function is called only once, after all the component bindings have been established and before the bindings are established in its children.

 require